 The goals of schema-focused therapy follow the scaffolding listed above:

-• Develop healthier coping strategies: Clients learn to recognize their maladaptive coping styles and develop healthier ways to deal with their schemas.
+- Develop healthier coping strategies: Clients learn to recognize their maladaptive coping styles and develop healthier ways to deal with them.

 Applications of Schema-Focused Therapy